BestTimesToVisit.com Logo

 When is the absolute best time to visit Playa del Carmen if I want to avoid the biggest crowds and still enjoy great weather?

-For a sweet spot of fantastic weather and fewer crowds, aim for the shoulder seasons: late April to May, or November to mid-December.
-You'll dodge the peak winter rush and the intense summer heat, making it much more pleasant to explore Quinta Avenida and the beaches without feeling like you're in a constant parade.
+For a sweet spot balancing good weather with fewer crowds, aim for the shoulder seasons: late April to May, or November to mid-December.
+You'll miss the peak winter rush and the intense summer heat and humidity, while still enjoying plenty of sunshine and warm ocean temperatures perfect for exploring the Riviera Maya.

 What is the cheapest month to visit Playa del Carmen, Mexico?